 The funding of LCHIP's administrative budget

 LCHIP receives about $6 from the sale of each conservation license plate (Moose Plate), which provides about half of the Program's annual administrative costs.
 The remainder of the administrative income comes from interest on the LCHIP Trust Fund and other bank accounts and an administrative fee assessed to each grant that is awarded.
-LCHIP maintains an office and employs four permanent and two seasonal or temporary staff members.
+LCHIP maintains an office and employs 3 full time, two part time, and two seasonal staff members.

 As part of its enabling legislation (RSA 227-M), LCHIP is required to submit an annual report to the Governor and Executive Council as well as an annual report to the Conservation License Plate committee.
 The Program is also subject to an annual independent audit.